ogarcia/rlpcli/README.md

 #### Installing Rust

-rlpcli build has been tested with current Rust stable release version 1.57.0.
-You can install Rust from your distribution package or [use `rustup`](rustup).
+rlpcli build has been tested with current Rust stable release version.
+You can install Rust from your distribution package or [use `rustup`][rustup].
 ```
 rustup default stable
 ```